Stigma reduction plan

 Create a plan of action

-• Identify champions – Who is going to lead this initiative within the organization?
+• Identify champions.
+Who's going to lead this initiative within the organization?

-• Include a timeline and budget – The more directly the workplace addresses key areas of concern, the better the return on investment can be.
+• Include a timeline and budget.
+The more directly the organization addresses key areas of concern, the better the return on investment can be.

 • Create a timeline for all activities.